 3. Cut out damaged areas of the board with a knife

-Use a vacuum tool to suck out any powdery sections left on the particle board.
-Anything left can damage the particle material from the inside out.
+After cutting and allowing time for drying, use a vacuum tool with a narrow nozzle to suck out any powdery or small debris left on the particle board.
+Make sure to get into the corners and crevices of the cutouts.
+Any residual material left behind can cause the particle board to deteriorate from the inside out.

 4. Add wood filler to the holes